Endor Protocol Price Tops $0.0005 on Major Exchanges (EDR)

-Endor Protocol (EDR) traded 3.8% lower against the US dollar during the twenty-four hour period ending at 22:00 PM Eastern on April 8th.
-During the last seven days, Endor Protocol has traded 14.5% lower against the US dollar.
-Endor Protocol has a total market cap of $765,379.65 and approximately $5,058.00 worth of Endor Protocol was traded on exchanges in the last 24 hours.
-One Endor Protocol coin can now be purchased for $0.0005 or 0.00000001 BTC on popular cryptocurrency exchanges.
+Endor Protocol (EDR) traded 10.9% higher against the US dollar during the one day period ending at 13:00 PM ET on April 12th.
+One Endor Protocol coin can now be purchased for approximately $0.0005 or 0.00000001 BTC on popular exchanges.
+In the last seven days, Endor Protocol has traded 17.8% lower against the US dollar.
+Endor Protocol has a total market capitalization of $717,083.47 and approximately $22,775.00 worth of Endor Protocol was traded on exchanges in the last 24 hours.

 - PAC Global (PAC) traded flat against the dollar and now trades at $0.0130 or 0.00000022 BTC.